PA-RISC Linux

 RISC/Unix architecture without a proper

-Another reason was HP only reluctantly releasing technical documentation on their systems
+HP only reluctantly released technical documentation on their systems

 to the public, which limited interest in and progress of development efforts.

-A function of the confinement to the industry was a limited hobbyist base for PA-RISC as the available machines were not well documented and did not have proper operating systems for private users, as compared to for example the more popular Sun SPARC systems.
+The confinement to the industry was a limited hobbyist base for PA-RISC as the available machines were not well documented and without proper operating systems for private users, as compared to more popular Sun SPARC systems.
 Slow progress was made in 1999 with the initial start of the original Linux kernel on PA-RISC, as there was growing interest in these machines when more made their way into the second-hand market, and finally more and more documentation was released.

 PA-RISC Linux/Puffingroup

-Early work started in 1999 with the help of The Puffin Group, later employing several kernel and toolchain developers.
-Development was at first directed towards 32-bit systems; later on, with the help of Hewlett Packard, more modern machines were made available to developers, resulting in generally broader hardware and 64-bit support.
-Several important parts of the kernel PA-RISC support were written by HP employees participating in the project.
-The PA-RISC Linux affiliations changed throughout the last years, HP and developer support fluctuated but the port reached a stable state.
+Early work on PA-RISC Linux started in 1999 with the help of The Puffin Group, which later employed several kernel and toolchain developers.
+Development was at first directed towards 32-bit systems; later on, with the help of HP, more modern machines were made available to developers, resulting in better hardware and 64-bit support.
+Several important parts of the kernel PA-RISC support were written by HP employees in the project.
+The support was made through a new Open Source Solutions Operation unit within HP.
+PA-RISC Linux affiliations changed multiple times, HP and developer support fluctuated but the port reached a stable state.

 ESIEE